hashicorp/terraform/website/docs/configuration/variables.html.md

 ### Variables on the Command Line

-To specify individual modules on the command line, use the `-var` option when running the `terraform plan` and `terraform apply` commands:
+To specify individual variables on the command line, use the `-var` option when running the `terraform plan` and `terraform apply` commands:

 ```